wylinks/mpiot/docs/rtl8195a/modules/wireless.rst

         >>> from wireless import WLAN
         >>> wifi = WLAN(mode=WLAN.AP, ssid="your-ap-ssid", auth=(WLAN.WPA_AES_PSK, "your-ap-password"), channel=3)

-   :data:`WLAN.STA_AP` mode example, you are in AP mode (use your PC to scan the WiFi) and also you can connect a nearby AP at the same time.
+   :data:`WLAN.STA_AP` mode example, you are in AP mode (use your PC to scan the WiFi) and also you can connect to a nearby AP at the same time.

    .. code-block:: python